 Many of the women directly affected in poor and marginalised communities are at the forefront of activism on climate change.
 And others, personally less affected, are with them.
 There is a growing sense of global solidarity stretching across the world, linking in wide networks to protest, to challenge, to rebuild our vision of development and humanity’s place in the ecosystem.

 We’d like the issue to feature perspectives, strategies and experiences of feminist activists of all generations, working across international development research, policy and practice, and in women’s rights/feminist activism.
-Leading the way are two guest co-editors for the issue: Irene Dankelman (sustainable development specialist and author of Gender and Climate Change: an Introduction), and Kavita Naidu (Climate Justice Programme Officer, Asia Pacific Forum for Women Law and Development).
+Leading the way are two guest co-editors for the issue: Irene Dankelman (sustainable development specialist and author of Gender and Climate Change: an Introduction), and Kavita Naidu (Climate Justice Programme Officer, Asia Pacific Forum on Women, Law and Development).

 Please read and share the Call and remember, if you want to send us your idea, the deadline is 6th January 2020.